camunda/camunda-docs-manual/content/examples/tutorials/develop-cockpit-plugin.md

 ## Plug-in Archive

 As a first step we create a maven jar project that represents our plug-in library.
-Inside the projects `pom.xml` we must declare a dependency to the Camunda webapp core with the maven coordinates `org.camunda.bpm.webapp:camunda-webapp-core`.
+Inside the projects `pom.xml` we must declare a dependency to the Camunda webapp with the maven coordinates `org.camunda.bpm.webapp:camunda-webapp`.
 The project contains all the infrastructure necessary to create and test the server-side parts of a plug-in.

 ```xml
 <project xmlns="http://maven.apache.org/POM/4.0.0" xmlns:xsi="http://www.w3.org/2001/XMLSchema-instance"